gulyasmir/example-nest-project/README.md

 ## Description

-This my simple project use framework NestJS.
+This is simple example use framework NestJS.

 ## Installation